 tour, and earlier this year you stood in for Andy

-and ended up breaking his leg!
+water and ended up breaking his leg!
 How did the

 two UFO tours compare - the first being with Michael

 Schenker on guitar, and then this recent one with

-just kinda reformed again, so I think
+the band had just kinda reformed again, so I think

 very tight and professional.
-Vinnie
+Vinnie is an exceptional

 of good memories with AC/DC.
 Brian is the funniest

-have you crying with laughter.
+would have you crying with laughter.
 As for the

 shows, well there were some massive shows that

 enjoyed some of the work, but I could hear the

 drums along the motorway calling me in the distance,

 ha!
 So off I went, left the job and joined a Manchester

 how did your career progress from there to playing